 (Posted for Keith Milligan) In 1976, I was working at a small family owned hardware store in Covington, LA.
 It was enough to support me and my new family until Wal-Mart came to town.
 My hrs. were cut in half which caused considerable financial hardship on me as the sole provider, at the time, of our young family.
 Needless to say, I don’t shop at Wal-Mart, with such a negative impact on my personal finances caused by their arrival into my hometown at the time.

-I have been hearing for years that the 3rd Legislative District in Spokane is the poorest in the State of Washington.
-However, no one has ever offered me a source for that claim.
+I have been hearing for years that the 3rd Legislative District, Spokane, WA, is the poorest in the State of Washington.
+However, no one has ever offered me a evidence for that claim.
 I finally got around to checking into it.
 It is true enough.
-Also, the 3rd LD is one of the most Democratic in the State but with one of the lowest voter registration and voter turnout rates.
+The 3rd LD is one of the poorest in the states and contains some of the poorest neighborhoods in Spokane City and County.
+It is interesting that the 3rd LD is also one of the most Democratic in the State but with one of the lowest voter registration and voter turnout rates.

 Spokane is the major city in Eastern Washington.
 For a century, it has been a cultural, economic, and political hub of the Inland Northwest.
 It was once a railroad town.
 However, the trains are now few.
 Our economy has become more centered on light industry and the information economy.